 Social media is a perfect solution for this problem!
 It is simple to perform and offers a fantastic ROI if your business uses the right strategy.
 A great social media marketing strategy can reach millions of people around the world.
 There are also social media virtual assistant services available to further reduce the financial outlay required by your business.

-To better illustrate the incredible social media marketing benefits available, here are a few statistics surrounding social media in 2016.
+To better illustrate the incredible social media marketing benefits available, here are a few statistics surrounding social media.

 - Over 74% of all Internet users use social media and 90% of young people use social media